 - Combine the soy, shaoxing, sesame oil and garlic chili sauce in a small bowl and stir to combine.

 - Heat 1 tsp of oil in a non-stick skillet large enough to hold all the ingredients over medium heat.

 - Scramble the eggs.
 This won’t take long.
 Don’t overcook.
 If you are feeling fancy make a little omelette and slice that.
 Pretty but not necessary.
 Set the eggs aside and wipe out the skillet.

 - Heat the remaining oil over medium heat.
 Add the garlic ginger paste and fry until it stops sizzling.
 This should take less than a minute.

 - Turn the heat down to medium low.
-Add the curry powder and chili powder.
+Add the curry powder.
 Stir to mix with the oil.
 Cook, stirring constantly, for about a minute.
 This is called blooming the spices.
 You wind up with a curry infused oil.
 It is going to make this dish special.
 It's a great technique for Indian and Mexican cooking as well.

 - Fold the egg into the mixture.

 - Toss to combine.
 Tongs help here.
 This is the hardest part of the whole recipe.
 Getting the stuff distributed into the noodles is maddening.
 Don't obsess over it.
 They can't do this in restaurants either.
 Toss it for 20-30 seconds.
 That is probably as good as it's going to get.
 Just put the bits that don't get incorporated overtop when you serve.
 It will look good that way.